Dream Lover (1993 film): Reception

 Roger Ebert judged Dream Lover a layered and delicate thriller which goes beyond the outer layer of one character maintaining a secret and another trying to discover it, to a game of multiple stages of deception which both the lead characters are to some extent complicit in.
 He found both Amick and Spader highly effective in their roles, and though he described the ending as disappointing, he concluded, "But the movie's rewards are not really intended for the ending, anyway; it's the sensuous, deadly game of romantic cat-and-mouse that makes 'Dream Lover' worth seeing."
 He gave the film three stars.

 Peter Rainer of the Los Angeles Times gave Dream Lover a positive review, stating, "Although Kazan draws on the femme fatale conventions of film noir, he’s trying to tap a wider range of meanings.
 At its best, the film plays like a shadow play on the themes of marriage and fidelity--on the limits of really knowing the person you share your life with...
 It’s a tricky, harrowing little film.
-Kazan keeps things fairly schematic--every plot point is secured, every look is “knowing”--but the overall effect is ambiguously unsettling."
+Kazan keeps things fairly schematic--every plot point is secured, every look is “knowing”—but the overall effect is ambiguously unsettling."
 Rainer had some issues with Spader's character, but noted, "Madchen Amick, however, is a real find.
 In her first full-scale film role, she manages to give Lena’s surface blankness some depth.
 Lena has a way of looking both vague and fixated.
 It’s the look of someone who is constantly reinventing herself.
 Kazan recoils from her but coddles her too.
 He understands that Lena is too fragrant a monster to squash."

+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 15 critics, indicating "generally favorable" reviews.

 Years after appearing in Dream Lover, Mädchen Amick stated, "I did a movie with James Spader called Dream Lover, and I really loved that script and that film, and it was a really great experience...
 Well, actually, probably my favorite scene of that film is the very end scene, which nobody will ever see, because the studio re-shot it and changed the ending.
 So, it's this mysterious thing that will never be seen."
 Amick also stated, "The opportunity to play the role of Lena in Dream Lover, acting beside the incredibly talented James Spader, was important in my confidence as an actor.
 Nicholas Kazan, who wrote and directed, took a leap of faith and believed in me enough to carry the film.
 It made a huge difference in roles that came my way; especially coming out of the large ensemble cast of Twin Peaks, and "I really enjoyed the journey of filming Dream Lover written and directed by Nicholas Kazan where I starred alongside James Spader.
 It was my first female lead character and the material was so deep and fun to find on film."